-Blended learning is a mixture of the various learning strategies and delivery methods that will optimize the learning experience of the user.
-Classroom training sessions, Computer-Based Training (CBT) via a CD-ROM, Web-Based Training (WBT) can be combined as a way to train the learners.
-WBT can be on demand or at a specific time with an instructor and other students involved.
+Blended learning is a mixture of the various learning strategies and delivery methods that will optimize the user learning experience.
+Classroom sessions, Computer-Based Training (CBT),or Web-Based Training (WBT) can be combined as a way to teach the learners.
+WBT can be on-demand or at a specific time with an instructor and other students involved.

 Questions you may have include: